AdamHarries/Gideon-Soliloquy/Character.md

     - Dried cod fish for the crestcat (Less than half left)
     - 1x potion of flame breath (3 fire breaths per hour)
     - 1x potion (0 doses left) of storm giant strength (with a risk of exhaustion at the end!)
+    - 1x potion (2 doses) of "Hill giant strength" (but actually of invunerability)
     - +2 Magic longsword (from "evil party" of gith)

 Spells: